 Their decision also made them pioneers in the expression of individual terroirs, since almost all the coop's wines are crafted by marrying multiple terroirs.
-Martin and Marlies also brought back such nearly extinct traditional practices as organic viticulture, native-yeast and whole-cluster fermentations, and reductive aging on the lees.
+They largely abandoned the usage of chemical fertilizers, herbicides, and pesticides, and brought back such nearly extinct traditional practices as native-yeast and whole-cluster fermentations, and reductive aging on the lees.